jaxon-php/jaxon-website/pages/05.examples/02.advanced/02.namespaces/page.en.md

 menu: Register Namespaces
 template: jaxon
 cache_enable: false
-description: This example shows how to automatically register all the classes in a set of directories with namespaces.
 ---

+This example shows how to automatically register all the classes in a set of directories with namespaces.

 The namespace name is prepended to the generated javascript class names, and PHP classes in different subdirs can have the same name.